karpathy/recurrentjs/Readme.md

 ## Online demo

-An online demo that memorizes character seqeunces can be found below.
+An online demo that memorizes character sequences can be found below.
 Sentences are input data and the networks are trained to predict the next character in a sentence.
 Thus, they learn English from scratch character by character and eventually after some training generate entirely new sentences that sometimes make some sense :)

 [Character Sequence Memorization Demo](http://cs.stanford.edu/people/karpathy/recurrentjs)